 The next source for our survey is npm trends.
 This is an informative tool that compares the number of package downloads.

 As you can see from the graph, the number of downloads of React and its accompanying libraries is almost 5 times higher than that of Vue.js.

 And the last source for our comparison React vs. Vue will be Github Stars.
 Based on the number of stars the repository has, you can see that these two have been almost equally popular among developers for years.

 Currently (in 2022), React has 190k stars, while Vue.js has almost 197k stars.
 Looking at this data alone, Vue is clearly in the lead.
 And based on these statistics, there is no point in wasting time on React.

 But it would be best if you always looked to several resources to get the full picture.
 All of the previous charts represented the direct views of the developers.
 Now we will look at the data that reflects the needs of the business.
 The more ads published, the more likely you are to get a job in less time.

 A search on StackOverflow shows us the number of vacancies.
 There are over 200 vacancies on React at the time of writing, for Vue less than 40.
 Based on this data, we can also see that a React developer can earn up to $ 190K, and a Vue.js developer can earn up to $ 120K.

 As you can see from the graph, React leaves no chance for Vue.js.

-According to the data, Vue and React's performance difference is subtle since it is only a few milliseconds.
+According to this data, Vue and React’s performance difference is subtle since it is only a few milliseconds.
 This proves that Vue and React are very similar in terms of performance.